-At Four Drunk Parrots we have a strong network of clients around us that has shown their continued support and we’re forever grateful for it, because let’s face it, who could have been prepared for this?
-As a team we are doing what we can to adjust to the times and learning to work not just together but with our clients and followers in innovative ways.
+At Four Drunk Parrots, we have a strong network of clients around us that have shown their continued support and we’re forever grateful for it because let’s face it, who could have been prepared for this?
+As a team, we are doing what we can to adjust to the times and learning to work not just together but with our clients and followers in innovative ways.

 Posts that seemed engaging, thoughtful and provoking from a few days ago all of a sudden seem inconsequential to the bigger picture.
 We now have to learn to communicate in a crisis whilst still getting not just our message but our clients’ message across as well.
 Let’s have a look at how to manage these messages over the coming weeks (or months).

-The first recommendation we can make is ensuring your message contains empathy, at this time you have more eyes than ever before on your platform.
+The first recommendation we can make is to ensure your message contains empathy, at this time you have more eyes than ever before on your platform.
 Your message should come from the heart and contain authenticity and not leveraging on people’s vulnerabilities.
-People resinate to human emotion and if your content stays true to that message your brand will be able to connect with your audience.
-If you are worried about client retention rate or even generating new clients in this time, finding ways to support your clients is going to be more beneficial for your brand than pushing your products on them.
+People resonate with human emotion and if your content stays true to that message your brand will be able to connect with your audience.
+If you are worried about client retention rate or even generating new clients at this time, finding ways to support your clients is going to be more beneficial for your brand than pushing your products on them.